sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

-I dabble in full stack JS, DevOps and natural language processing; I'm currently maintaining Sambal SOS and working on NLP research, particularly in the field of text scoring using linear attention transformers.
-My resume is available [here](https://mathsforgeeks.org/assets/resume.pdf).
+I dabble in full stack JS, DevOps and natural language processing; I'm currently maintaining Sambal SOS, working on ML research and taking masters courses at Politecnico di Torino in Italy as an exchange student.

 ## Technical Proficiency
 I am proficient across a variety of stacks including: